Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: EXPERIMENTS

+\paragraph{Dependency on the training dataset} In order to better compare the advantages of the network architecture regardless of the influence of training data and training strategies, we retrained JCNN, using the same training data and training strategy as for our algorithm.
+Table~\ref{JCNN} shows the PSNR and SSIM of noise-free demosaicking and joint demosaicking and denoising with noise level $\sigma=20$.
+Among them, JCNN-O represents the original parameters of JCNN and JCNN-R stands for the retrained version of JCNN.
+From Table \ref{JCNN}, one can see that both our proposed method and its lightweight version outperform JCNN by a margin larger than 0.7 dB for all five test image sets under the same training data and training strategy.
+This means that our proposed structure is superior to JCNN for both tasks.

-In order to estimate the computational complexity of these algorithms, we test the average time consumed by all algorithms to process 50 images ($500\times500$) on a PC with Intel Core i7-9750H 2.60GHz, 16GB memory, and Nvidia GTX-1650 GPU.
-For the deep learning algorithms, only the actual network processing time is calculated, not including the network loading time.
-The time consumed by the algorithm in noise-free image demosaicking is shown in Table~\ref{DM_time}.
-The time consumed for the demosaicking and denoising of CFA images with noise level $\sigma=10$ is shown in Table \ref{DN_time}.
-Since our network is composed of {independent demosaicking and denoising stages}, the time consumed can be calculated separately.
-In Table~\ref{DN_time}, DM {denotes} the demosaicking stage of our algorithm, and DN the denoising stage.
-It can be seen that the processing time of our algorithm is {comparable to the other} deep learning algorithms.
-And it is better than traditional algorithms that require iteration, such as ARI~\cite{monno2017adaptive} and ADMM~\cite{Tan2017ADMM}.
+\paragraph{Computational complexity} In order to estimate the computational complexity of these algorithms, we tested the average time consumed by all algorithms to process 500 images ($512\times512$) on a PC with Intel Core i7-9750H 2.60GHz, 16GB memory, and Nvidia GTX-1650 GPU.
+For the deep learning algorithms, only the actual network processing time was calculated, not including the network loading time.
+The time consumed by the algorithm in demosaicking noise-free images and in demosaicking and denoising CFA images with noise level of $\sigma=10$ is shown in Table~\ref{time}.
+Since our network is composed of independent demosaicking and denoising stages, the time consumed can be calculated separately.
+In Table~\ref{time}, DM denotes the demosaicking stage of our algorithm and JDD denotes joint demosaicking and denoising.
+It can be seen that the processing time of our algorithm is comparable to the other deep learning algorithms. {It is also faster than some traditional iterative algorithms,} such as ARI~\cite{monno2017adaptive} and ADMM~\cite{Tan2017ADMM}.